quintindk/devops-voyager/azure/README.md

 kubectl create clusterrolebinding kubernetes-dashboard --clusterrole=cluster-admin --serviceaccount=kube-system:kubernetes-dashboard
 az aks browse --resource-group=rg-devopsdemo-prod-001 --name=aks-devopsdemo-prod-001
 ```

 </s>

+The steps above have been removed from the tutorial but remain for reference.

+### terraform

+The steps above have been removed from the tutorial but remain for reference.

+I've chosen to use [terraform](https://www.terraform.io/) to deploy the first portion of the AKS cluster.
+I'll add additional documentation here shortly.
+You'll need to apply the terraform script `./terraform/dev/main.tf` to create the cluster.
+This script includes an Application Insights instance for the API Management instance.

+### windows

-Windows node pools are still in preview and as such you'll need to enable the preview featuremon the subscription.
+Windows node pools are still in preview and as such you'll need to enable the preview feature on the subscription.

 ```shell
 az feature register --name WindowsPreview --namespace Microsoft.ContainerService